following jesus in the foothills

 St. Faustina's Diary in a Year

-"I have noticed that the Lord grants this grace to souls for two purposes," St. Faustina writes.
+"May You be adored, O merciful God of ours, O All-powerful Lord and Creator.
+In deepest humility, we give You praise, Plunging ourselves into the ocean of Your Godhead."
+St. Faustina writes.
 Listen in as Fr.
 Joseph Roesch, MIC, reads from this modern spiritual classic.
 To order a copy of the Diary of Saint Maria Faustina Kowalska, visit ShopMercy.org.
 Support our Ministries here.

 Read More

-"I suddenly saw a crowd of children who seemed to be no older than five to eleven years of age.
-When they saw me they surrounded me and began to cry out, 'Defend us from evil," St. Faustina writes.
+"O God, who are happiness in Your very self and have no need of creatures to make You happy, because of Yourself You are the fullness of love" St. Faustina writes.
 Listen in as Fr.
 Joseph Roesch, MIC, reads from this modern spiritual classic.
 To order a copy of the Diary of Saint Maria Faustina Kowalska, visit ShopMercy.org.
 Support our Ministries here.

 Read More